fac26/goth-kking/README.md

 ### Project plan

-Scrum facilitation (How are you going to structure your sprints?
-What order are you going to build in?)
 User research informed our plan from the beginning.
 We had a Design Week, where we decided on features and constraints based on user research and usability testing on a clickable Figma prototype.
+Our first sprint was focused on building the skeleton on the website, linking all the pages together and deploying the website to a live environment.
+Our second sprint was focused on adding functionality such as adding tasks, deleting tasks, creating spaces and making sure our MVP is met.

 ### Requirement analysis